mratsim/constantine/constantine/platforms/threadpool/docs/design.md

 ### Backoff workers when awaiting a future

 This problem is quite tricky:
 - For latency we want the worker to continue as soon as the future is completed.
-This might also create more work and expose more parallelism opportunities (in recursive divide-and-conquer algorithms for example)
+This might also create more work and expose more parallelism opportunities (in recursive divide-and-conquer algorithms for example).\
+  Note that with hyperthreading, the sibling thread(s) can still use the core fully so throughput might not be impacted.
 - For throughput, and because a scheduler is optimal only when greedy (i.e. within 2x of the best schedule, see Cilk paper), we want an idle thread to take any available work ASAP.
   - but what if that worker ends up with work that blocks it for a long-time?
 It may lead to work starvation.
 - There is no robust, cross-platform API, to wake a specific thread awaiting on a futex or condition variable.